-Do you find it hard to focus on anything except how you look, sound, move, or other people’s opinions of you?
+Do you find it hard to focus on anything except other people’s opinions of you such as how you look, sound, move?
 Do you experience discomfort or anxiety in social situations because you feel like someone else is looking at you and judging you?

 Well that is okay, this article will help you understand what self consciousness is, what causes it and how to be less self conscious.

 It’s normal to feel a little self-conscious from time to time.

 Ideally, the feeling passes and we get on with our lives, unhindered by a persistent mental reflection.
 Unfortunately for many of us, the feeling doesn’t pass so quickly.

 We try to put on a brave face and socialize with others, be happy, and even be a source of fun and entertainment among a social group, but just below the surface lies a heavy focus on every little thing we say or do and a fear of being judged or criticized by someone else.